techwithradhika/amazon-product-scraper/README.md

 ```

 **Scrape product links from a category page:**

-Run the script to scrape product links from a given Amazon category page
 ```bash
 python scrape_product_links.py
 ```
 This will generate a CSV file named amazon_product_links.csv containing all the product links.

 **Extract product details from the links:**

-After scraping the product links, run the second script to extract the details for each product

 ```bash
 python scrape_product_details.py
 ```